Wide Reads

 — Victor Frankenstein

-Context: When Victor destroys the female creature he was creating
+Context: Victor destroys the female creature when he sees the male watching

 In Today's Words: